neu-se/CS4530-Fall-2025/Assignments/demo-sec78.md

 - {Required} Application Architecture description, advantages, and limitations [1-2 slides]
 - {Required} Testing Strategy [1 slide]
 - {Required} Software Development Process.
 You must include why your team's development workflow aligns with the process.
 [1-2 slides]

-Show a quick demo of your application lasting not more than 1 minute in your presentation.
+- {Required} A quick demo of your application lasting not more than 1 minute.
 Pick one feature and demonstrate that.

 You might want to include your email address and other related info (i.e., github repo link, pictures, hosted site link, etc).
 You will also **submit** a copy of your presentation (pptx/pdf file, not link) on Canvas under "Project: Poster/Demo" assignment.